-- In December 2020, our Group was awarded the highest score ("Major") on the tax dimension of the Vigeo-Eiris questionnaire. - In 2020, we were ranked 18th bank worldwide in the RobecoSAM tax ranking (out of 408 institutions assessed), which is based on an assessment of tax transparency, tax reporting and the level of the effective tax rate.
+In 2021, we were ranked 38th bank worldwide in the S&P Global CSA (ex-RobecoSAM) tax ranking (out of 251 institutions assessed), which is based on an assessment of tax transparency, tax reporting and the level of the effective tax rate.
+The Group did not request further tax ratings from other major bodies in 2021.
+Member of Dow Jones Sustainability Indices Powered by the S&P Global CSA 78 38